 - bleeding or bruising more easily than normal

 - neck stiffness, headache and high temperature associated with hallucinations, confusion, paralysis of part or all of the body, disturbances of behaviour, speech and eye movements, and sensitivity to light.

 Very rarely, a serious disorder called Guillain-Barré syndrome (GBS) may occur.
 GBS is an autoimmune syndrome caused by your body’s own immune system.
 GBS may make you feel weak; you may have difficulty moving around or you may experience numbness and tingling in your limbs.

 Other side effects not listed may occur in some people.
-Tell your doctor, nurse or pharmacist if you notice anything that makes you feel unwell.
+Tell your doctor, nurse or pharmacist if you or your child notice anything that makes you or your child feel unwell.

 Storing Afluria® Quad vaccine

 Afluria® Quad vaccine is usually stored in the doctor’s surgery or clinic, or at the pharmacy.

 If you need to store Afluria® Quad vaccine:

 - Keep it where children cannot reach it